-Figure 4.15 – (a) The DCA of the Exide during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the YTX9-BS during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures
+Figure 4.16 – (a) The DCA of the Exide during the charging pulse of the 10th microcycle is shown for each discharging test SoC for all test temperatures. (b) The DCA of the YTX9-BS during the charging pulse of the 10th microcycle is shown for each charging test SoC for all test temperatures

+As the order of test for all the batteries was: 20°C, 30°C, 40°C, 0°C, 10°C the failure of the YTX9–BS occurred during the last test in this piece of work.
+It should be noted that, while the falling state of health of the YTX9–BS may have had an effect on the DCA results in the tests immediately before failure, when these are compared to earlier tests there is no marked difference in the behaviour of the YTX9–BS

-For string of Exide batteries this measure of DCA shows that it does not match the performance of the FTZ12-HEV despite the carbon additives.
-During the discharging SoCs, only during three tests does the battery accept the full charging current, even in the lowest test SoCs.
-For the charging steps the majority of tests result in the battery accepting the full charging current only in the lowest SoC.
+For the string of Exide batteries these DCA results show that it does not match the performance of the FTZ12–HEV despite the carbon additives.
+For the discharging SoCs, only during three tests does the battery accept the full charging current, even in the lowest SoCs.
+For the charging steps the majority of tests result in the battery only accepting the full charging current in the lowest SoC.
 This is excluding the test completed 0°C where the performance of all batteries is reduced

 Again, as in the previous section, figures 4.17.a to 4.21a show the final OCV values immediately before each set of microcycles set against the test SoCs for each temperature while figures 4.17b to 4.21b show the full DCA test results for all test SoCs for each test temperature.